JorgensenD/WPV1_genetics_2023/README.md

 A brief description of the functionality of each of the included scripts is provided below.

+The code has been tested on R version 4.4.1, BEAST version 1.10.4 and 1.10.5 and SpreaD3 version 0.9.7.
+Package versions for R are included in the respective code files, BEAST does not have any additional dependencies.
+The code is independent of operating system but is tested primarily on MAC OS 15.
+The Included scripts in [Figures](./Figures) and minimal working data in [Plot_data](./Plot_data) can be used to recreate the figures in the main text of the paper.
+This is possible by cloning this repository locally or by manually downloading the relevant files.
+Plotting from these data should be almost instantaneuos on a standard desktop computer.
+To run the full analysis takes around 5 days from start to finish, with each iteration of the tree generating process (8 used here) and the split tree plotting (here we use a subset of 300 posterior phylogenies) split across multiple CPU cores.
+Here we use 8 cores each with 4gb of memory for the tree generation process and 12 cores with a pooled 16gb of ram for the tree plotting.
+Both of these can be carried out with more restricted computational resources but the analysis will take significantly longer to run.

 ## [1_BEAST_templates](./1_BEAST_templates)
 **Sequence data must be provided with names in the format "SEQUENCENAME_SAMPLETYPE_ADMIN0NAME_SAMPLEDECIMALDATE_CLUSTER_REGION".** A map of the regions used in this analysis is shown in Fig.1.